Women In Song and Service Since 1928

 - President – Laura Van Orden

-- First Vice President/Music Librarian – Grace Ortiz-Mickens, Joan Zanotti
+- First Vice President/Music Librarians – Grace Ortiz-Mickens, Joan Zanotti, Frieda Holober

 - Third Vice President/Publicity – Frances Kaufmann